iambrainstorming/iambrainstorming.github.io/src/chapters/education/why-some-schools-perform.md

 In a local, known-stakeholder environment like a school, the design leverages **redundancy** and **social accountability** to effectively neutralize the threat of a malicious relay.

 *   **Redundancy Exposes Lies:** Because a voter's client publishes the vote to multiple relays simultaneously, the honest relays hold copies of the vote.
 If the School Relay lies during the sync week and says, "I didn't get it," the other relays can simply say, "We got it, and we know you were online."
 The lie is immediately exposed.
-*   **Social Slashing as a Deterrent:** In a school community, the entities running the relays (the administration, the district board, the PTA) are known, real people.
+*   **Social Slashing as a Deterrent:** The entities running the relays are known, real people.
 If a relay is caught dropping votes, the community can publicly expose them and remove them as a trusted node.
 The reputational and professional damage is a massive deterrent.
 *   **Approval Voting Raises the Attack Cost:** Its hit the nail on the head regarding the math.
 In a multi-winner approval voting system, dropping 2 or 3 votes does almost nothing to change the final outcome.
 To actually flip an election, a malicious relay would have to censor a massive percentage of the total votes.
 But censoring hundreds of votes would be instantly detected by the other relays, triggering the social consequences mentioned above.

 **The Takeaway:**